 From seeing the Northern Lights and visiting the incredible blue ice caves to riding an authentic Icelandic horse in winter, swimming in the hot springs, and attending one of the country’s iconic festivals, Iceland in February will provide you with an adventure of a lifetime.

-Before you visit, don’t forget to take appropriate precautions as regards your safety by booking your rental vehicle with Hertz online, and in advance.
+Hertz Iceland provides winter-ready 4WD vehicles equipped with studded tires, insurance options, and local travel guidance.
 You’ll be able to pick up your rental car directly from the airport, making it easy and stress-free so you can be on your way to your first destination!
+Book your rental car online now and start planning your adventure to Iceland in February.

 Rent a car for your February Iceland road trip